Your Indispensable Guide to Featured Images In WordPress

-    Featured images are usually large in size ranging from 500px to full-width.
+Featured images are usually ranging from 500px to full-width.
 Keeping that in mind, it’s best to go with a high-resolution image instead of one that’ll pixelate easily.
 Webmasters search for relevant featured images on stock image sites or hire an in-house designer to create unique featured images for each post.

-Regardless of which option you go with, remember to optimize the image for the web before uploading it to your site in order to save storage space on your server.
+Regardless of which option you go with, remember to optimize the image for the web before uploading it to your site to save storage space on your server.
 Online tools like Kraken work great and if you’d like to install a plugin then EWWW Image Optimizer is a popular option.

-Featured images are meant to capture the essence of the blog post they’re associated with.
+Featured images are meant to capture the essence of the blog post associated with.
 But where would you find a relevant image that goes with your content and fits our best practices criteria?
-If you’re operating a high-authority website then your first action plan should be to hire a designer to create featured images.
+If you’re operating a high-authority website, your first action plan should be to hire a designer to create featured images.
 And if you’d prefer to create them yourself, tools like Photoshop, GIMP, and Illustrator can help you out a great deal.

 Featured Images Layout Variations

 There are tons of different ways to display featured images on your blog’s homepage but it mostly depends on the layouts offered by the theme you’re using.
-Let’s take a look at some different featured image layouts for different types of WordPress sites.
+Let’s look at some different featured image layouts for different types of WordPress sites.